Kollur Mookambika Temple

+Kollur Mookambika Temple is located at Kollur in Byndoor Taluk of Udupi District in the region of Tulunadu ,state of Karnataka, near Kundapur India.
+It is a Hindu temple dedicated to the mother goddess Mookambika.

+Mookambika is the union of Adi Parashakti and Parabramha as the Linga has integrated on its left side "Maha Kali, Maha Lakshmi and Maha Saraswathi".
+The temple is very special because it is part of the 108 Durgalayas and 108 Shivalayas.
+It is situated in the foothills of Kodachadri hills, on the southern bank of Souparnika River.
+Being situated in the land between Gokarna and Kanyakumari, believed to be created by sage Parashurama.

 Idols, Sub- Shrines and Festivals

 The main deity of the temple is a swayambhu (self-born) linga with a golden line cutting it into half, in which the left half represents the goddess triad - the Tridevis, and the right half represents their consorts - the male triad - the Trimurtis.

 A four-handed panchaloha idol of the goddess Mookambika is also installed.
 Mookambika is seen seated in the Padmasana position with four arms, with two arms holding a Shankha (conch) and Chakra (divine discus).
 The other two arms hold the Abhaya mudra and the Abheestha mudra (Varada mudra).

 There are sub-shrines for Ganapathi, Shiva, Vishnu, Hanuman, Subrahmanya, Virabhadra and Snake gods (Naga Devathas) in the temple.

 Rathotsava (Chariot festival) in the month of Phalguna and Navaratri in the month of Ashwin are the main festivals in this temple.
 Goddess Mookambika is said to be the name given to Goddess Tridevi after she killed the demon Mookasura (also known as Kaumasura).

 Though the temple is located in Karnataka, most number of devotees coming here are from the neighbouring state of Kerala.
 It is also one among the most popular shrines visited by Malayalis (People of Kerala) irrespective of religion and caste.